 Natural England has begun to investigate how to improve coastal access along a 63km stretch of the coast between the Humber Bridge and Easington.
-This new access is expected to be ready by the end of 2019.
+This new access is expected to be ready by spring 2020.

 Officers from Hull City Council and East Riding of Yorkshire Council are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.